diequies/100daysofdata/README.md

 Today I was concentrated on generating the demo databases in **Omdena** project.
 I spend also some time with Maria's code to keep progressing.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+My main objective now in **Omdena** project is to get a working demo, and to achieve that objective my task would be to generate the different required databases.
+My first struggling point is to execute sql scripts from a Notebook, because of some issues with MySQL I couldn't execute more than one.
+Finally I copied all the scripts in one sql script and it worked, but I don't think it is the proper way.
+I should understand why it was failing.

 ---